-Forget that discussions by "natural" food advocates regarding toxicity and carcinogenicity of various additives are typically wonderful examples of pseudoscience, since they tend to be ignorant of the concept of study, reproducibility, the importance of the concentration (dose) of a substance, and a host of other concepts.
-Forget that they have their own cherry on top, in that to appear scientific to their readers, they cherry-pick studies, (often older or discredited but always out of context) and ignore studies that support conclusions opposite to their own.
-Forget that the alternate, perceived healthy foods are typically also sold by money-grabbing corporations, like Whole Foods Market.
+Forget that discussions by natural food advocates regarding toxicity and carcinogenicity of various additives are typically wonderful examples of pseudoscience, since they tend to be ignorant of the concept of study, reproducibility, the importance of the concentration (dose) of a substance, and a host of other concepts.
+Forget that they have their own cherry on top, in that to appear scientific to their readers, they cherry-pick studies, (often older or discredited) and ignore studies that support conclusions opposite to their own.